tiratatp/tennis_score_tracker/README.md

 - **League** — Best-of-3 sets; 3rd set is a 10-point match tiebreak (common in recreational leagues)
 - **Fast** — Single 8-game pro set with no-ad scoring (perfect for quick matches)

 All formats include proper tiebreak rules, deuce/advantage handling, set tracking, and full match history.
+The scoreboard tracks who's serving with a visual indicator and automatically alternates each game — including proper tiebreak serving rotation.

 ## Wear OS Companion

 See the live score on your watch and score directly from your wrist.
 Tap the left side for your point, right side for opponent, long press to undo.
 The watch syncs in real time with your phone and automatically matches your chosen color theme.

+Ambient mode keeps the score visible at a glance with a low-power always-on display.

 ## Customization